-If you must, for motivation, the beat, distraction, or what have you, please be mindful that they are a distraction.
+Headphones while running along the streets is not a road running safety best practice; however, if you must, for motivation, the beat, distraction, or what have you, please be mindful that they are a distraction.
 Do NOT allow them to be a fatal distraction.
 Keep the volume at a level that you can easily hear oncoming cars (without the use of their horn), a person’s voice, or deer hooves about to trample you.

 On a sunny day, these are a must and will help you keep a proper lookout by enhancing your vision.
-However, be sure to wear proper fitting shades, so they don’t bounce around and become a distraction, and also wear the proper tint so they don’t obscure too much light and impare your vision in low-light situations.
+However, be sure to wear proper fitting shades, so they don’t bounce around and become a distraction, and also wear the proper tint so they don’t obscure too much light and impair your vision in low-light situations.

 Always drink plenty of fluids before and after a run, and as a general rule of thumb, if running longer than an hour, or in extreme heat and humidity, bring fluids along.